kdeldycke/awesome-billing/readme.md

 <img align="right" width="50%" src="./cloud-software-stack-billing.jpg"/>

-In a Stanford class on [Cloud computing overview](http://web.stanford.edu/class/cs349d/docs/L01_overview.pdf), the software stack is presented as in the image on the right:
+In a Stanford class on [Cloud computing overview](http://web.stanford.edu/class/cs349d/docs/L01_overview.pdf), the software architecture is described as in the right diagram:

-This knowledge base cover the far second far right perimeter of the cloud stack.
-It is one of the pillar of the cloud ecosystem, bridging the customers, the products and the business.
+This knowledge base cover the first of the far perimeter of the cloud stack.
+It is one of the pillar of the cloud ecosystem, where customers, products and business meets.
 The [other pillar being Identity and Access Management (IAM)](https://github.com/kdeldycke/awesome-iam/).

 ## Contents